Dimifabbridf96/VideoGamesApi/README.md

 ## Built With

-1.HTML5 for structuring the web page.
+1. HTML5 for structuring the web page.
-2.CSS3 for styling the web page.
+2. CSS3 for styling the web page.
-3.JavaScript (ES6) for implementing the dynamic functionality and interacting with the API.
+3. JavaScript (ES6) for implementing the dynamic functionality and interacting with the API.

 ## Future features
 1. Implement user authentication and authorization to allow users to save their favorite games.